 He has a background in graphic design, technology, charities, management, and education.
 He regularly gives talks on innovation in medical education and has presented his research internationally.
 He continues to teach locally and also leads a national teaching course for medical students.

-Johann is currently the Founder and CEO of Medics.Academy, the Founder and Managing Director of The HLA and the Lead for Education and Training at Healthcare UK at the Department for International Trade.
+Johann is currently the Founder and CEO of Medics.Academy, the Founder and Managing Director of The HLA and the former Lead for Education and Training at Healthcare UK at the Department for International Trade.

 Johann is best known as the former chair of the Junior Doctors Committee of the British Medical Association.
 However, he has held a variety of roles over 18 years.